alkamauss/content/about/index.md

 Of course, the other reason is so that I have all my stuff compiled and organized in one place where I can easily find them (yes, I've also noticed that I'm quite a clean freak, but I don't think it's a bad thing to be).
 Also, I think I might have some problems when it comes down to my communication skills, I can't seem to articulate myself properly.
 But, I feel like I can express myself better through my writings, so I guess this is another reason too.
 In other words, I made this site to better communicate and improve myself **in hopes** to become a better person.
 Please don't quote me on that.
 Anyways, have fun exploring DevMauss!

-For more information about this site, visit the [help page](help).
+For more information about this site, visit the [help page](/help).

-## Fun facts about me

-- I lose approximately 0.5&ndash;1.0 kg every night, there's also one time where it's 1.5 kg.
-Weighted before I sleep and immediately after waking up.